qwazr/jdbc-cache-driver/README.md

 [![Javadocs](http://www.javadoc.io/badge/com.qwazr/jdbc-cache-driver.svg)](http://www.javadoc.io/doc/com.qwazr/jdbc-cache-driver)
 [![Coverage Status](https://coveralls.io/repos/github/qwazr/jdbc-cache-driver/badge.svg?branch=master)](https://coveralls.io/github/qwazr/jdbc-cache-driver?branch=master)

-JDBC-Driver-Cache is JDBC cache which store the result of a SQL query (ResultSet) in files.
+JDBC-Driver-Cache is JDBC cache which store the result of a SQL query (ResultSet) in files or in memory.
 The same query requested again will be read from the file, the database is no more requested again.

 You may use it to easily mock ResultSets from a database.